Zvjezdan Misimović: 2010 World Cup qualifying

 Under the next head coach Ćiro Blažević during 2010 World Cup qualification process, Misimović asserted himself as the team's undisputed leader on the pitch, displaying great playmaking abilities and leadership qualities.
 His fine performances began with a hat-trick in a 7–0 victory over Estonia on 10 September 2008.
-Bosnia finished the group in second place thus qualifying for the playoffs against Portugal in November 2009.
+Bosnia finished the group in second place, good enough for the November 2009 home-and-away playoffs where they were drawn against Portugal.

 However, the qualifying campaign ended on a sour note both for Misimović personally and for the team.
-Misimović had a poor outing in the first leg away in Lisbon and was widely criticized for his sub-par performance, even by head coach Blažević who publicly blasted the midfield creator for lack of contribution.
+Misimović had a poor outing in the playoff first leg away in Lisbon and was widely criticized for his sub-par performance, even by head coach Blažević who publicly blasted the midfield creator for lack of contribution.
 The coach especially scolded him for two instances of losing possession in the middle of the pitch that resulted in respective Elvir Rahimić and Emir Spahić defensive tackles in order to prevent a Portuguese counterattack, both of which led to yellow cards that meant an automatic one-match suspension for each player for the return leg.
 Two days after the first leg (and two days before the 18 November 2009 return leg in Zenica), Misimović was ruled out by Bosnia-Herzegovina's medical staff due to a knee injury he had apparently picked up during the first leg.